McModknower/knowrob/src/integration/python/README.md

 multiple C++ interfaces.
 This could be useful to define a `Reasoner` which is also a `Storage`, but it is not supported at the moment.

-Another problematic case for the mapping occurs when a C++ class has multiple methods with the same name.
-Python can only distinguish between them by their number of arguments.
-Hence, such methods must be renamed in the Python code.
-The convention is that if such a conflict occurs, then the method names in Python are prefixed with the C++ method name, and a semantic string distinguishing the variants, e.g. `insertAll` becomes `insertAllFromList` indicating it can be called with a Python list as an argument.

 Another limitation is that when overwriting a virtual method in Python, it seems not possible to explicitly call the base class method.
 However, as a workaround for most cases a wrapper class can be defined that also